Richard Flanagan: Novels

 Robert Dixon's (ed.)
-Richard Flanagan: Critical Essays (2018) offers different perspectives on Flanagan's writing, while Joyce Carol Oates has written an overview of his novels for the New York Review of Books.
+Richard Flanagan: Critical Essays (2018) offers different perspectives on Flanagan's writing, while Joyce Carol Oates has written an overview of his novels for the New York Review of Books where she described Flanagan as "among the most versatile writers in the English language".

 Non-fiction

 Flanagan has written on literature, the environment, art and politics for the Australian and international press including Le Monde, The Daily Telegraph (London), Suddeutsche Zeitung, The Monthly, The New York Times, and the New Yorker.
 Some of his writings have proved controversial.
 "The Selling-out of Tasmania", published after the death of former premier Jim Bacon in 2004, was critical of the Bacon government's relationship with corporate interests in the state.
 Premier Paul Lennon declared, "Richard Flanagan and his fictions are not welcome in the new Tasmania".

 Flanagan's 2007 essay on logging company Gunns, then the biggest hardwood woodchipper in the world, "Gunns.
 Out of Control" in The Monthly, first published as "Paradise Razed" in The Telegraph (London), inspired Sydney businessman Geoffrey Cousins' high-profile campaign to stop the building of Gunns' two billion dollar Bell Bay Pulp Mill.
 Cousins reprinted 50,000 copies of the essay for letterboxing in the electorates of Australia's environment minister and opposition environment spokesperson.
 Gunns subsequently collapsed with huge debt, its CEO John Gay found guilty of insider trading, and the pulp mill was never built.
 Flanagan's essay won the 2008 John Curtin Prize for Journalism.

 A collection of his non-fiction was published as And What Do You Do, Mr Gable?
 (2011).

 In 2015 he published Notes on an Exodus, on the Syrian refugee crisis, arising out of visiting refugee camps in Lebanon, Greece, and meeting refugees in Serbia.
 The book also features sketches made by the noted Australian artist Ben Quilty, who travelled with Flanagan to meet the refugees.

 His 2021 book Toxic.
 The Rotting Underbelly of the Tasmanian Salmon Industry has been credited with lifting 'the veil on the Atlantic salmon industry's environmental and social malfeasances' and igniting popular opposition to the industry.

 In 2024, his book Question 7, which had also been long listed for the Prix Medicis and shortlisted for the Prix Femina as a novel, won the GBP 50,000 (AUD 97,000) Baillie Gifford prize for Non-Fiction, making him the first author to win both the Booker and Baillie Gifford prizes.
-However Flanagan declared that he would not accept the prize money until Baillie Gifford shared with the public a plan showing how they will decrease their investment in fossil fuel extraction and increase their investment in renewable energy.
+Flanagan said that he would not accept the prize money until Baillie Gifford shared with the public a plan showing how they will decrease their investment in fossil fuel extraction and increase their investment in renewable energy.
+On 1 October 2025, The Times reported that Flanagan had "turned down his winnings after the sponsor refused calls to divest from fossil fuels".